banner credit : NASA/W. Stenzel

 But nature has surprised astronomers with the enormous and unexpected diversity of these other worlds.
 We still struggle to understand that diversity and how our solar system fits into the menagerie.

 Roman will advance our understanding of exoplanets along three complementary fronts.
 These approaches will provide the most comprehensive view yet of the formation, evolution, and physical properties of planetary systems.
 Roman’s exoplanet studies will also take us another step closer to discovering another "pale blue dot" — a habitable, Earth-like planet orbiting a nearby star.

-Since Roman’s microlensing survey involves tracking the amount of light coming from distant stars over time, astronomers expect it to also reveal as many as 100,000 transiting planets.
+Since Roman will be tracking the amount of light coming from distant stars over time, astronomers expect it to also reveal as many as 100,000 transiting planets.
 These worlds dim the light of their host stars when they cross in front of them.